pablosuau/training/big_data/01_hadoop/README.md

-This folder contains code I created to practice concepts related to big data tools such as Hadoop and Spark.
+This folder contains code I created to practice concepts related to Hadoop.
 Both the `data/` and `src/` folders are split into subfolders corresponding to different subprojects.

 ## 01_hadoop_word_count